SwedbankPay/developer.swedbankpay.com/_includes/callback-reference.md

 {% endif %}

-To acquire the transaction response example shown below, you can do a HTTP request towards the `transaction.id` found in the callback resource.
+When performing an HTTP `GET` request towards the URI found in the `transaction.id` field of the callback, the response is going to look something like the abbreviated example provided below.

 {% include transaction-response.md api_resource=include.api_resource
 documentation_section=include.documentation_section